AndHope/Basileia-Romaion/patch-notes.md

 # Update 141

+## HRE impending revolution rework
+- The lead up to the revolution within the HRE has been reworked.
+- A new JE that simulates the dissatisfaction of the 3 estates within feudalism, you will need to keep the dissatisfaction of these estates as well as revolution progress as low as possible.
+You will be able to do this by taking decisions in the JE, thru dynamic events and by passing laws that the estates desire.
+If the revoltion progress reaches it maximum value, than the estate with the highest dissatisfaction will launch a revolution (so not only the peasants can overthrow the monarchy but also the nobles or the clergy).
+- 32 new events, many new modifiers, 2 new character ideologies.
+- A new social hierarchy Feudalism (along with special laws) will be available for every european nation (that is not greek or greco-roman).
+- 2 new political movements pro and anti-feudalism with each a respective pro and anti-feudalism ideology.
+- Added a decision that allows you to abolish Feudalism if you have passed the correct laws.
+- A new objective screen for the HRE and the ERE.
+- A new dlc icon for the mod.
+- A gui popup that warns you if you are playing without CMF.

 ## Companies
 - company_ven_arsenal and company_gen_arsenal both given unique company icons
 - combine the logging and colonization companies and adjust building ownership